-- Over 25 million, or 1 in 10 people in the United States will have a peptic ulcer at some point in their lives.
+- Around 5 to 10% of people in the United States will have a peptic ulcer at some point in their lives.
 Between 10 and 20% of those infected with H. pylori will have a peptic ulcer during their lifetime.

 - A peptic ulcer is an open sore or raw area that tends to develop in one of two places.
 It can develop in the lining of the stomach (gastric ulcer), or in the upper part of the small intestine -- the duodenum (duodenal ulcer).